EDM115/better-maps/README.md

   - [x] Name (autocomplete/bare address if not found)
   - [x] Description (optional)
   - [x] Color + Icon (house, caddie, book, handbag, pizza, ...)
-- [ ] Ability to add public transportation lines
+- [x] Ability to show public transportation lines
 - [ ] Show/hide any point/line
 - [ ] On load : show an overview of the area
 - [ ] Each user is linked to a map, a map can have multiple users